 About Coronado Global Resources

-Coronado Global Resources is an international producer of high-quality metallurgical coal, an essential element in the production of steel.
-Its coals, transformed in the steelmaking process, support the manufacture of every day steel-based products that enrich lives around the world.
-It is based in Brisbane, Queensland.
+Coronado Global Resources (ASX:CRN) is an international producer of high-quality metallurgical coal.
+The company provides an element in the production of steel.
+It was founded in 2011 and is based in Brisbane, Queensland.

 Latest Coronado Global Resources News